 The Aphelandra plant has two chief enemies:

 Scale on the zebra plant looks like a little tannish brown spot about one-fourth inch long.

 Mealybugs are about the size of scale at maturity.
 They multiply until they are cotton-like clusters at all the leaf-stem joints.

-Both of these insects can be most easily controlled with regular applications of Neem Oil or insecticidal oil sprays.
+Both of these insects can be most easily controlled with regular applications of Neem Oil for plants or insecticidal oil sprays.

 There is no need to use it until you spot the first insects.
 Then spray weekly until they are all gone.